mvp/uhubctl/README.md

 This is limitation of Raspberry Pi hardware design.
 For reference, Raspberry Pi models have following internal USB topology:

+* Raspberry Pi B+,2B,3B:

-* B+/2B/3B: one USB hub `1-1`, with port `1` for Ethernet+wifi, and ports `2-5` ganged, controlled by port `2`.
+  * Single hub `1-1`, ports 2-5 ganged, all controlled by port `2`:

+        uhubctl -l 1-1 -p 2 -a 0

-  (Trying to control ports 3,4,5 won't do anything).
+    Trying to control ports `3`,`4`,`5` will not do anything.
+    Port `1` controls power for Ethernet+Wifi.

+* Raspberry Pi 3B+:

-* 3B+: 2 hubs - main hub `1-1`, all 4 ports ganged, all controlled by port `2`.
+  * Main hub `1-1`, all 4 ports ganged, all controlled by port `2` (turns off secondary hub ports as well):

+        uhubctl -l 1-1 -p 2 -a 0

-   Second hub `1-1.1` (daisy-chained to main): 3 independently controlled ports, `1` is used for Ethernet+wifi, and ports `2,3` are available with proper per-port power switching.
+  * Secondary hub `1-1.1` (daisy-chained to main): 3 independently controlled ports, port `1` is used for Ethernet+wifi, and ports `2,3` support per-port power switching:

+        uhubctl -l 1-1.1 -p 3 -a 0

-   In other words, 2 out of total 4 ports wired outside do support independent power switching on 3B+.
+    In other words, 2 out of total 4 ports wired outside of `3B+` support proper independent power switching.

-* 4B: Hardware only supports ganged power switching, firmware is reporting inconsistent USB descriptors.
-      USB3 hub `2`, 4 ports, incorrectly reports per-port power switching.
-BOS `ContainerID` not reported (required for USB3).
+* Raspberry Pi 4B:

-      USB2 hub `1`, 1 port, no usable ports, connects hub `1-1` below.
+  * USB2 hub `1`, 1 port, only connects hub `1-1` below.

-      USB2 hub `1-1`, 4 ports, dual to USB3 hub above.
-Hub descriptor reports ganged power switching.
-VBUS is controlled by port 4.
+  * USB2 hub `1-1`, 4 ports ganged, dual to USB3 hub `2` below, all ports controlled by port 4:

+        uhubctl -l 1-1 -p 4 -a 0

+  * USB3 hub `2`, 4 ports ganged, dual to USB2 hub `1-1` above, all ports controlled by port 4:

+        uhubctl -l 2 -p 4 -a 0

-      USB2 hub `3`, 1 port, OTG controller, incorrectly reports ganged power switching.
+  * USB2 hub `3`, 1 port, OTG controller:

+        uhubctl -l 3 -p 1 -a 0

 As a workaround, you can buy any external USB hub from supported list, attach it to any USB port of Raspberry Pi, and control power on its ports independently.